Case Study / Research · Strategy · Mixed Methods

 Global complexity

-Annual leave rules, entitlements and cultural norms differ significantly between UK, India and US — yet the research needed to surface insights that could drive a coherent platform strategy.
+Annual leave rules differ significantly between UK, India and US — yet the research needed to surface insights that could drive a coherent platform strategy.

 The Approach